wongdigital/rogerwong-site/_posts/visualizing-minority-rule-in-the-united-states.md

   - "politics"
   - "projects"
 imageSrc: "/images/Minority-Rule-Featured.jpg"
+imageAlt: "Chart showing the nine current Supreme Court justices, with column graphs displaying the popular vote for each nominating president and the population represented by their senate confirmation votes"
 excerpt: "After NPR's Mara Liasson commented on minority rule in the United States, I wanted to investigate the numbers behind Supreme Court appointments.
 What I found about presidential popular votes and Senate confirmations was striking enough that I needed to visualize it."
 ---